mtilson/docker-dokuwiki/README.md

 docker-compose up -d
 docker-compose logs -f # to see the container logs; Ctrl-C to exit
 ```
-* Wait for the following message from the container logs in the console:
+* Wait for the following message from the `dokuwiki` container logs in the console:
     * `sleeping for 60 seconds to add the above key to git server account`
 * Copy displayed public key and provide it to your git server
     * For example, see how to [Set up an SSH key](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html) for Bitbucket or how to [Connect to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/)